shimspedy/sengov/content/kentucky/mitch-mcconnell/bio.md

 subheader:
      greeting: Know more about Senator Mitch McConnell
      description: Addison Mitchell McConnell Jr. is an American politician currently serving as Kentucky's senior United States senator and as Senate majority leader.
 description: Senator Addison Mitchell McConnell Jr is an American politician.
 He has been serving as a U.S. Senator from Kentucky under the Republicans since 1985.
-He is also the incumbent Senate Minority Leader.
-He has also served as the Minority Leader from 2007 to 2015 and Majority leader from 2015 to 2021. how to  Contact Senator Mitch McConnell
 image: mitch-mcconnell.jpg
 imageurl:  /kentucky/mitch-mcconnell/mitch-mcconnell.jpg
 imagedir: root